Roum-20/MalVista/README.md

 ## 📌 Notes:
 - VirusTotal API key is required for querying VT.
 Get yours at https://www.virustotal.com.
-- Use the included safe sample files in `samples/` for testing.
 - Always run malware analysis in a secure, isolated environment.

 ## ⚠️Legal Notice: